Sarahxys/RNA-Seq/Differential Expression/Edge R.md

 1. read in the raw read count matrix
 2. re-order the columns based on the orders of sample grouping (female vs male; column 5, 6, 7, 8 have read count for female and column 1, 2,3 4 for male)
 3. filter the matrix: it eleminate rows that have a row sum less than 1,
     - have a row sum less than 1 means the total number of raw read for both male and female is less than one.
     - this could be reasonable since if the total number of supporting read for a transcript is less than 1, it might not be a real transcript.
     - meanwhile, it could be un-reasonable since the transcirpt is one of the isoforms of a gene and the gene have a relatively low expression level, the "asigned" or distributed read to that transcript might be less than 1.
     - as for now, I would said this a reasonable filter
 4. creating a condition-grouping vector and use the vector to create a DEGList object from the table of raw read counts (rows = gene/transcript id, columns = samples)
 5. calculate the normalizeing factor for between sample normalization
-  - edgeR use TMM normalization to account for the difference in sequencing depth between samples
+    - edgeR use TMM (weighted trimmed mean of m-values) normalization to account for the difference in sequencing depth between samples
+    - the output of
 6. estimate common dispertion
+    -

 ### Tutorial script